 Until they get to this one point.

 They want access to your ELD data.
-You’re asked to submit your ELD access information, including your password.
-Which will give them 100% access to your ELD data all the time.
+You’re asked to submit your ELD access information, using a special API key.
+Which will give them access to truck vin and location info all of the time.

 Not even the DOT gets your ELD data all the time.